Jezebel: Jezebel spirit

 In American Christian spiritual warfare contexts, particularly popular among neo-Charismatic groups such as the New Apostolic Reformation (NAR), the Jezebel spirit is considered one of multiple named demons or territorial spirits and is "near [ubiquitous] in spiritual warfare literature".
 It is a powerful demon representing an "apocalyptic threat to American life, one whose demonic reign [is] hastening US moral decline and who thus [has] to be both guarded against and dethroned and replaced, spiritually and politically, if the nation [is] to evade divine judgement".
 "The story of Jezebel so permeates NAR culture", states religion journalist Frederick Clarkson, that prophetic art has been made by one of the movement's apostles "depicting the scene when she's devoured by dogs."
 In 2016, the senior editor of Charisma magazine claimed that the 2016 US presidential election removed the spirit of Jezebel present in the government.
 NAR apostles and prophets have used the term in reference to American politics.
 NAR apostle Lance Wallnau has stated US Vice President Kamala Harris is guided by an "occult spirit", the Spirit of Jezebel"; NAR pastor Ché Ahn prayed at a January 5, 2021 rally that the Jezebel spirit upon the 2020 US presidential election would be thrown out to allow Christians to "rule and reign through President Trump".
 Ahn has also invoked Jezebel in reference to Harris, decreeing that she would be "cast out" by Trump in 2024, who he sees as a Jehu figure, and "lose in Jesus's name".
 The politically violent implications of such messaging, and lack of significant media coverage, have been criticized by Clarkson and others.
-In 2024, a candidate for lieutenant governor in the US state of Indiana referred to the race as being between Republican "strength and godly boldness" and the "Jezebel spirit".
+In 2024, Micah Beckwith, then a candidate for, and later the lieutenant governor of the US state of Indiana referred to the race as being between Republican "strength and godly boldness" and the "Jezebel spirit".
 Others who have been identified with the demonic Jezebel spirit include singer Madonna.
 In 2024, pastor Mark Driscoll criticized the James River Church Stronger Men's Conference for being opened by "the Jezebel spirit" following a sword-swallowing act.